 3. I divorced my ex after 21 years of marriage.

 4. I have to give myself an infusion of immunoglobulins every week due to an immune deficiency.

 5. I’m struggling with empty nest syndrome, as I watch each child leave the nest.
-My “baby” is a junior in high school!
+My “baby” is a senior in high school!

 6. I used to home school my children.
 My oldest graduated from home school and my youngest was home schooled through kindergarten.

 8. I’ve had articles published on The Mighty and on The Mudroom Blog.

 9. I’ve written a guest post on The Bumblebird Blog